Skip to main content

 Michelle Frick

-As a Proposal Developer, Michelle helps faculty teams develop multidisciplinary proposals in the areas of life sciences, health, and agriculture.
+As a Senior Proposal Developer, Michelle helps faculty teams develop multidisciplinary proposals in the areas of life sciences, health, and agriculture.
 She also has special portfolio responsibilities for supporting proposals coming out of NC State’s Plant Sciences Initiative.

 Prior to joining the PDU, she spent several years working with the North Carolina Sheriffs’ Association, where she worked with legal staff to write and edit publications on legislation that affected law enforcement, as well as to coordinate meetings and events.
 She also spent a number of years teaching high school English in Wake County Public Schools.